parse-community/parse-dashboard/README.md

 ## Use Read-Only masterKey

-Starting parse-server 2.6.5, it is possible to provide a readOnlyMasterKey to parse-server to prevent mutations on objects from a client.
+Starting parse-server 2.6.5, it is possible to provide a `readOnlyMasterKey` to parse-server to prevent mutations on objects from a client.
-If you want to protect your dashboard with this feature, just use the readOnlyMasterKey instead of the masterKey.
+If you want to protect your dashboard with this feature, just use the `readOnlyMasterKey` instead of the `masterKey`.
 All write calls will fail.

 ### Making an app read-only for all users

-Start your parse server with
+Start your `parse-server` with

 ```json
 {
 "masterKey": "YOUR_MASTER_KEY_HERE",